Government student loans

 - EU nationals who have been resident in the EEA will normally be eligible for the tuition fee loan only.

 - You must be studying for a Higher Education qualification.
-Science and Engineering Foundation students are eligible for student finance.
+Our Foundation Studies students are eligible for student finance.

 Any previous study at degree level can affect your eligibility for student finance.